Christ's Church, Jinan

 Christ's Church, Jinan (济南基督教堂) is a Protestant church located in Huaiyin District, Jinan, Shandong, China.

 History

-In the early 20th century, Liu Shoushan (刘寿山), a real estate developer and believer in Qingdao, Shandong, initiated the establishment of the Shangdong Chinese Independent Christian Church.
+In the early 20th century, Liu Shoushan (刘寿山), a real estate developer and believer in Qingdao, Shandong, initiated the establishment of the Shandong Chinese Independent Christian Church.
 In 1913, he purchased land in Jinan Commercial Port to establish a chapel, which was completed in 1915.
 An extension of the church, designed by Li Honggen (李洪根), commenced in 1924 and was completed in 1926.
 With a construction area of more than 1300 m2, it can accommodate more than 1,000 believers.

 In October 2013, it was inscribed as a provincial cultural relic preservation organ by the Shandong government.